-- Open the barrel by removing the barrel nut and outer/inner lid. - Load the barrel with rocks to about 2/3 to 3/4 full using a mix of sizes (including some small ones up to a maximum of no more than 45mm). - Add water up to the base of the top layer of rocks and the recommended amount of the silicon carbide grit. - Make sure recess for the inner lid is clean and dry when sealing up the barrel.
-Place outer lid on and secure with the nut - should be firmly tight but not excessively so. - Place barrel(s) on shafts such that the groove in the barrel nut fits over the barrel guide at either end of the tumbler. - Turn tumbler on and check it is operating correctly.
+- Open the barrel by removing the barrel nut and outer/inner lid. - Load the barrel with rocks to about 2/3 to 3/4 full using a mix of sizes (including some small ones up to a maximum of no more than 85mm). - Load the barrel with rocks to about 2/3 to 3/4 full using a mix of sizes (including some small ones up to a maximum of no more than 85mm). - Make sure recess for the inner lid is clean and dry when sealing up the barrel.
+Place outer lid on and secure with the nut - should be firmly tight but not excessively so. - Place barrel(s) on shafts such that the groove in the barrel nut fits over the barrel guide at either end of the tumbler. - Turn tumbler on and check it is operating correctly. - Operating speed: there are two speed options.
+We recommend using the standard speed (I) for most rock tumbling steps and the faster speed (II) for metal polishing.